 2.1 Interference criteria

-There are many methodologies used to ensure coexistence between conventional and trunked land mobile systems (e.g. field-strength contours, carrier-to-interference).
-For simplicity, an I/N of −6 dB could be used to determine the impact of interference.
+There are many methodologies used to ensure coexistence between conventional and trunked land mobile systems (e.g. field-strength contours, carrier-to-interference, etc. For simplicity, an I/N of −6 dB could be used to determine the impact of interference.
 For applications with greater protection requirements, such as public protection and disaster relief (PPDR), an I/N of −10 dB may be used to determine the impact of interference.

+2.2 Consideration of the Operating Environment

+When considering the radio-frequency noise contribution from the operating environment to determine the noise level, N, for land mobile systems pertinent to this Recommendation, Recommendation ITU-R P.372 should be used.

+For carrier-to-interference analysis, Recommendation ITU-R P.1546 and/or ITU-R P.452 should be used to estimate carrier and interference levels in the operating environment for land mobile systems pertinent to this Recommendation.

-2.2 Performance criteria
+2.3 Performance criteria

 Conventional and trunked land mobile systems are designed to meet certain performance criteria.
 For analogue systems this criteria is usually a SINAD value (dB).
 For digital systems a bit error rate (BER) is used (%).